Online and quasi-online colorings of wedges and intervals: Online coloring wedges and intervals

-We now describe how to color a new point given that we have already colored some (or possibly no) points.
-If the new point is Northeast of an earlier point, it is given a different color from the earlier point.
-In this case no new wedges are created and no wedges increase in size.
-Otherwise the new point will eventually be part of a wedge.
-We want to make sure that the color of the point is distinct from its neighbors colors.
-In particular, consider the (at most) two wedges which are neighbors of wedges containing the point but which do not actually contain the point.
-From the $c$ colors we disregard these two colors.
-From the remaining, we choose the color which first minimizes the size of the wedge containing the point and secondly minimizes the color (as a number from 1 to $c$.)
-This means that our order of preference is first to have size $1$ wedge of color $1$, then a size $1$ wedge of color $2$, $\ldots$, size $1$ wedge of color $c$, size $2$ wedge of color $1$, $\ldots$ etc. These rules determine our algorithm, now we have to see how effective it is.
+\begin{proof}[Proof of Theorem \ref{constantc}] First we describe the algorithm how to color a new point.
+If the new point $p$ is north-east from an earlier point, it is given a different color from one such point.
+In this case no new monochromatic wedge, and in particular, no new mamo is created.
+Using Proposition \ref{mamoneighbor}, for any new point $p$, there are at most two colors (the border colors) such that any mamos that $p$ borders, are of one of these colors.
+Every other mamo containing $p$ is threatened.
+Choose from the non-border colors the color which first minimizes the size of the largest mamo containing $p$ and secondly minimizes the color (as a number from 1 to $c$).
+Thus our preference is first to have a size $1$ wedge of color $1$, then a size $1$ wedge of color $2$, $\ldots$, size $1$ wedge of color $c$, size $2$ wedge of color $1$, $\ldots$ etc. (with border colors excluded).
+Figure \ref{fig:addvertex} is an illustration of the algorithm for a 5-coloring.

-To prove the theorem we show that the partition set associated with the newly created (or incremented) wedge is relatively large.
-Suppose this wedge is of color $i$ and size $j$.
-Let $A_{i,j}$ denote the smallest possible size of the associated partition set.
-One can regard $A_{i,j}$ as the least number of points that are required to ``build'' a wedge $W$ of size $i$ of color $j$.
-For simplicity, we also use the notation $B_{c(i-1)+j}=A_{i,j}$.
-Note that this notation is well defined as $j$ is always less than $c$.
-Thus we have $B_1=B_2=B_3=1$ and $B_4=2$.